GioF71/tidal-connect/README.md

 ##### Roon

-[Roon](https://roon.app/) is another commercial solution which can allow you to stream to Tidal.
+[Roon](https://roon.app/) is another commercial solution which can allow you to stream from Tidal.
 You can build an endpoint using [Roon Bridge](https://help.roonlabs.com/portal/en/kb/articles/roonbridge).
 A dockerized solution is [here](https://github.com/GioF71/roon-bridge-docker).

 ## References